fdegir/fdegir.github.io/about.md

 | Track Chair, Infrastructure & DevOps | [OPNFV Summit Beijing](https://www.opnfv.org/opnfv-summit-2017-event-recap)
 | Track Chair, NFV                     | [OpenStack Summit Boston](https://www.openstack.org/summit/boston-2017/)
 | MSc Thesis Supervisor                | [Investigating the Possibility of an Active/Active Highly Available Jenkins](https://www.diva-portal.org/smash/get/diva2:647472/FULLTEXT01.pdf)

+## Disclaimer

+The views expressed on this website are my own and do not reflect the view of my employer and/or the open source communities I am involved in.